OrangeTux/orangetux.nl/content/develop_android_apps_with_docker.md

 We used [this image][base_image] for our container.
 The image comes with Cordova and some Android build tools.

-Assuming you are in the root of your Android project, start the container like
+Create a folder where you want your code to be and start the container like
 this:

-    $ docker run -it --priviliged -v .:/app -v /dev/bus/usb:/dev/bus/usb \
+    $ docker run -it --priviliged -v $(pwd):/app -v /dev/bus/usb:/dev/bus/usb \
         ugnb/ubuntu-cordova-android-build /bin/bash

-This command will start a container and mounts your source code in it.
-It also mounts the the USB device nodes from your host machine into the container.
+This command will start a container and mounts your (empty) code directory in it.
+It also mounts the USB device nodes from your host machine into the container.
 The `--priviliged` flag gives the container access to all devices.
 This way the container can access your Android phone via the USB debugger.

+## Create app
+First we need some code to build our app from.

+    $ cordova create /app com.github.orangetux SampleApp

+This command will genere the code for your app in `/app` directory of your container.
+Because this directory has been mounted from your host machine this code should also be visible on your host.
+Now add support for Android:

+    $ cordova platform add android

 ## Debug USB
+Before you can install the app on your phone the USB ports of your host should be available in the conainter.
 Install `usbutils` in your container, connect your Android phone with your host and check if you you can 'see' your phone by running `lsusb`.
-Our phone is connected on bus 003.
+Our phone is connected on bus 003 device 003.

     root@0520d37b082e:/# lsusb
     Bus 004 Device 003: ID 2232:1054